 - Stronger Holding Capacity: The screw can firmly hold two Wood pieces together due to the right tensile strength.

 - Very Easy to Unfasten: If you want to disconnect the pieces you already joined, you can easily unscrew them.

 - Split Wood Easily: Due to the threat, the screw is thicker than a nail.
 So, it will be effortless to split the Wood.

-- Cannot Withstand More Twisting: Because of the good tensile strength, they can break quickly when you twist them.
+- Cannot Withstand More Twisting: Because of their good tensile strength, they can break quickly when you twist them.

-- Can Get Stripped: If you use improperly, the screw may get damage or stripe.
-It's very frustrating if you want to remove damaged screws.
+- Can Get Stripped: If you misuse it, the screw may get damage or stripe.
+It’s very frustrating if you want to remove damaged screws.

 - It Takes a Long Time to Drive: If you want to drive manually or using a power tool, it will take much more time to tighten the screws.